 The dental field is one that is broad with several specializations.
 One of the most common and most well-known is orthodontics.
-This dental specialty focuses on helping patients improve their oral health by correcting their bit, straightening their teeth, and addressing occlusion issues.
+This option within specialty dental services focuses on helping patients improve their oral health by correcting their bites, straightening their teeth, and addressing occlusion issues.

 There are many similarities between dentists and orthodontists.
 Both professionals are focused on providing their patients with access to good oral health.
 However, they approach this goal in different ways.

 A dentist focuses on oral hygiene and offers general dental services related to that goal.
 Some of these include addressing gum disease, tooth decay, and root canals.
 An orthodontist, on the other hand, provides services that address alignment issues.
 Left untreated, conditions such as crowded teeth, an underbite, misaligned teeth, and an overbite can cause serious oral health problems.

 All orthodontists are dentists, but not all dentists are also orthodontists.
 While both dentists and orthodontists undergo the same initial training, an orthodontist has additional education and training so they can help patients address tooth alignment issues, fitting them with corrective devices, and improving the way their teeth work together.

 When many people hear the word “orthodontics,” they immediately think of dental braces.
 While braces are the primary service that comprises orthodontics, it is far from the only one:

 - Braces: Brackets, bands, and wires are the main components of braces.
 These are installed on the teeth and tightened over time so that the patient’s alignment becomes straighter.
 Today, there are various types of braces in addition to traditional metal ones, including clear aligner trays and clear ceramic braces.

 - Palatal expander: A palatal expander is a specialized plastic tray that fits on the roof of the patient’s mouth.
 Through the use of screws, this expander pushes the joints and bones of the upper jaw outward to widen its curve.